 The CAA and the CFCC sincerely realize that these disruptions are significantly affecting all of our professional and personal lives, especially graduate students and CFs who have been working for several years to take the next steps in their careers in the upcoming months.
 The CAA and CFCC have responsibility to assure stakeholders that graduates, CFs, and certificate holders are clinically competent to practice.
 The accreditation and certification standards have been developed and refined throughout the years by undergoing a vigorous vetting process to protect the public, students, and payers.
 These standards ensure standardization in the amount and quality of education and training that students receive prior to beginning their clinical fellowship and that a CF receives before practicing as an independent clinician.

-“Chair Chats” were hosted by the CAA on April 9, 2020 and July 29, 2020.
+The CAA hosted “Chair Chats” on April 9, 2020 and July 29, 2020.
 The CFCC hosted online sessions on April 28 (audiology) and April 30 (speech-language pathology).
 These events provided an opportunity to hear your concerns and questions, and to provide information and clarification to the extent possible.
 Additional content has been generated in response to many of the questions posted during these events.

 After extensive, thoughtful consideration in light of these parameters, the CAA and the CFCC have concluded: